ouspg/SOP-Robot/docs/DEVELOPMENT.md

 ## Using GUI Apps

-If you are using `Hyper-V`, you can open `Hyper-V Manager` and click `Connect...`.
-VirtualBox and VMWare should launch with GUI when executing `vagrant up`.
+When using vagrant virtualbox provider, the GUI should pop up when executing `vagrant up`.

 ### X11 Forwarding